 Welcome to Lebec Briards

 My name is Jeanne Lorang, and I and my Briards are Lebec Briards.
-I live in a small town 70 miles north of Los Angeles, CA. Briards are my joy.
+After 30 years, I recently relocated from Lebec in Southern California to the Prescott Valley area of Arizona.
+Same climate as Lebec, much less traffic!
+Briards are my joy.
 I love to live with them, travel with them, show them, and share them.
 I'd say I love to train them, but too many people know training is not my strongest skill.
 Breeding and raising quality Briard puppies, that is a strength of mine!

 I bought the first Briard I ever saw, in 1981.
 Poor leftover, skinny, abused, back yard bred, never socialized Amy was the beginning of my love affair with the breed.
 In fact, Amy is the reason this website exists today.
 Those who are considering getting a Briard need a place to learn, and a way to find reputable breeders.
 Amy and her poor start in life are always in the back of my mind as I work on this site.